 Course Overview – Run Time: 3:30:26

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.
 Includes a downloadable Workbook.

 "The Screen Time Classification Matrix is great as both a tool and a visual for parent training.
 The examples within each box help make it easier for parents to understand for both themselves and their children.
-Families can hang this in the house to remind themselves and others about screen time and the type being displayed.
-I do love the Screen Time Classification Matrix, but I also really enjoy the social communication pictures and follow-up questions that were provided.
+I also really enjoyed the social communication pictures and follow-up questions that were provided.
 Such great scenes, all with different intentions to help our kiddos who have difficulty with reading nonverbal language and facial expressions."
 A.W.
 (Mar.
 2023)

 "Students talk about screen time games frequently.
 Learning all the effects of screen time was beneficial."
 B.S.
 (Feb.
 2023)